Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Introduction

-Models for the rotational motion of molecules have traditionally been studied in the context of dynamic light scattering and dielectric spectroscopy \cite{BernePecora:DynamicLightScattering,Coffey:LangevinEquation}.
+Models for the rotational motion of molecules have traditionally been studied in the context of dynamic light scattering and dielectric spectroscopy \cite{Coffey:LangevinEquation, BernePecora:DynamicLightScattering}.
 These models are typically based on the Fokker--Planck equation for orientational diffusion \cite{Perrin:1934, Furry:1957, DaleFavro:1960}, which allows one to calculate correlation functions and, more generally, the statistics of the trajectories \cite{Needle_Perrin:2009, Leitmann:2016,*Leitmann:2017, Kurzthaler:SR2016}.
 Alternatively, some form of Langevin equation is employed, which provides a description on the level of stochastic trajectories and which forms the basis of stochastic simulations.
 The underdamped Langevin equation is used when inertia effects are relevant \cite{Coffey:LangevinEquation} and, mathematically, there are no conceptual questions with this equation apart from being demanding to work with it analytically.
 In the context of colloidal motion, however, one would like to model the stochastic dynamics as (completely) overdamped, which requires a suitable Wiener process for the particle orientation.
-The corresponding Langevin equation contains a noise term that has a ``multiplicative'' structure \cite{Coffey:LangevinEquation, Makino:2004, *Doi:2005, Wittkowski:2012, Wolff:EPJE2013, Vachier:EPJE2019, Bickmann:PRE2023, Leitmann:2016,*Leitmann:2017, Kurzthaler:SR2016, Choudhury:NJP2017, Straube:2023} [see below, \cref{eq:kinematic-Str,eq:kinematic-Ito}], which brings up questions about the underlying stochastic calculus.
+The corresponding Langevin equation contains a noise term that has a ``multiplicative'' structure \cite{Coffey:LangevinEquation, Makino:2004, *Doi:2005, delaTorre:JNET2024, Wittkowski:2012, Wolff:EPJE2013, Vachier:EPJE2019, Bickmann:PRE2023, Leitmann:2016,*Leitmann:2017, Kurzthaler:SR2016, Choudhury:NJP2017, Straube:PRE2024} [see below, \cref{eq:kinematic-Str,eq:kinematic-Ito}], which brings up questions about the underlying stochastic calculus.
 In particular, in its Itō form, the overdamped Langevin equation [\cref{eq:kinematic-Ito}] contains a drift-like term, which may appear counter-intuitive at first sight.
-Another example for this mathematically well-understood situation \cite{Gardiner:Stochastic,Oksendal:Stochastic} is given by translational diffusion near a wall characterised by a position-dependent diffusivity, which has lead to a re-arising apparent controversy over decades \cite{Ryter:1981, Sancho:1982, Lau:PRE2007, Volpe:PRL2010, Sokolov:CP2010, Sancho:PRE2011, Pesce:NC2013, Farago:PRE2014, Volpe:RPP2016, Bhattacharyay:JPA2020}.
-We remark that the issue of multiplicative noise in rotational diffusion is entirely circumvented by modelling the particle orientation as confined to a plane, which allows one to parametrise the two-dimensional rotations by a single angle; whereas this choice is widely adopted in models of active matter it often appears to be a choice of convenience for simplicity rather than being physically well justified.
+Another example for this mathematically well-understood situation \cite{Gardiner:Stochastic,Oksendal:Stochastic} is given by translational diffusion near a wall, characterized by a position-dependent diffusivity, which has lead to a re-arising apparent controversy over decades \cite{Ryter:1981, Sancho:1982, Lau:PRE2007, Volpe:PRL2010, Sokolov:CP2010, Sancho:PRE2011, Pesce:NC2013, Farago:PRE2014, Volpe:RPP2016, Bhattacharyay:JPA2020}.
+The issue of multiplicative noise in rotational diffusion is entirely circumvented by modeling the particle orientation as confined to a plane, which allows one to parametrise the two-dimensional rotations by a single angle.
+Whereas this choice is widely adopted in models of active matter, it often appears to be a choice of convenience for simplicity rather than being rooted in physics.
+Notably, the linear transport behavior can sensitively depend on the dimensionality of rotational diffusion \cite{Straube:PRE2024}.